 Some teachers still feel the need for additional student “drill” to practice math facts.
 Sites such as Funbrain, www.funbrain.com, provide this type of drill, in a game setting, in which students practice facts, but play a game while completing the skill practice.
 The Math Forum, mathforum.org, offers math support for all grade levels, including high school and college.
 PBS Kids, pbskids.org, now focuses on activities for children from pre-K to Grade 3.
 The site provides activities, stories and printable pages based on many of their popular shows, including Arthur and Barney.

 Blogs and wikis provide students with the opportunity to collaborate between rooms in a building and between schools.
 With Wikispaces, wikispaces.com, providing ad free wikis for education, the technology budget can be stretched that much further.
 Elluminate, elluminate.com, allows a few students to communicate in real time throuogh its white board and audio feeds.
 Skype, skype.com, lets a limited number of individuals communicate face-to-face at no cost.
+Many of the above mentioned sources are valuable for students and teachers.

 There are also many sites that provide support for teachers.
 Recipes4Success, recipes4success.com, and Atomic Learning, http://movies.atomiclearning.com/k12/home, provide tutorials for teachers, some free, others at a subscription cost.
 Diigo, diigo.com, and delicious, delicious.com, provide a web based bookmark site.
 This lets teachers use their bookmarks in school.
+These sites and resources have become valuable tools for students and teachers.

 The question becomes where do students access these resources?
 In the U.S. 67% of homes have internet access, but in some states, like North Carolina and Mississippi, this per cent drops to below 55%.
 School becomes THE place to access these resources.